 BICULTURAL MUSIC SAMURAI

-Residing in Los Angeles and travelling the world from Japan, GOH (Goh Kurosawa) is a 'tap/slap' guitarist armed with his original songs of acoustic rock jazz, electrifying soundscapes, and stunning arrangements of familiar global melodies.
+Residing in Los Angeles and travelling the world from Japan, GOH (Goh Kurosawa) is a guitarist armed with fresh original songs, electrifying soundscapes, and stunning arrangements of familiar global melodies.

 “Keep it simple, believe, and live every day.”